From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Classical Linkage Attacks

 \subsection{Threat Model}

 In the classical linkage setting, we study explicit re-identification.
 The attacker is given, or can obtain, an anonymized artifact $D_{\text{anon}}$ and auxiliary context $D_{\text{aux}}$ that overlaps with it through shared cues.
-The objective is to reconstruct the identity underlying the anonymized trace.
-We do not vary intent or attacker knowledge in this section.
-The goal is to revisit historically documented incidents and evaluate whether modern LLM-based agents can perform the identity inference required for linkage in those cases.
+The objective is to reconstruct the identity underlying the anonymized artifact.
+Unlike the controlled benchmark in Section~\ref{sec:benchmark}, we do not vary task intent or attacker knowledge here.

-The two incidents differ mainly in the structure of $D_{\text{aux}}$.
-In the Netflix case, the auxiliary context consists of a fixed, noisy fragment of a target user’s rating history, and the task is to identify the matching anonymous record within a candidate pool.
-In the AOL case, $D_{\text{aux}}$ is not a fixed dataset provided upfront.
-The released search history serves as the anonymized artifact, and the agent constructs auxiliary context during the run by retrieving relevant public evidence to corroborate candidate hypotheses.
-Together, the two cases cover both matching within a fixed candidate set and open-ended linkage.